-The majority of accidental injuries and deaths at home can be avoided by putting certain precautions in place.
-The best strategy is to go through your home, room by room, and check the items on this list to make sure each is properly secured, locked, stored, or blocked from your child’s reach.
+Most accidental injuries and deaths at home can be avoided by putting certain precautions in place.
+The best strategy is to go through your home, room by room, and check the items listed above to make sure each is properly secured, locked, stored, or blocked from your child’s reach.

 - What are the signs of choking?

 - What are the signs of strangulation or suffocation?

 - Should I treat my child’s burn at home?

 - What should I look for in a head injury from a fall?

 - What are the signs of electrocution?
 Do I risk electrocuting myself by pulling my child away from an electrical source while he or she is being electrocuted?

 - How will I know if the small amount of water my child swallowed while swimming could lead to dry or secondary drowning?

 Copyright © American Academy of Family Physicians